Skip to content

 The most classic way to eat white asparagus in Germany is with boiled potatoes, Ham and hollandaise sauce.

-I love baking them wrapped in foil in the oven (see how to do it here), they taste much better that way.
+I love baking them wrapped in foil in the oven (see recipe below or a video here), they taste much better that way.
 You can also throw them on a braai if you like.
 A surprising ingredient in most recipes is a bit of sugar, whether you bake them in foil or cook them in water.

-Delicious recipes can be found on the Essen und Triken and Chefkoch websites.
-For English recipes look on Germanfoods.org and My Dinner for a classic recipe.
+Delicious recipes can be found on the Essen und Trinken and Chefkoch websites.
+For English recipes, look on Germanfoods.org and My Dinner for a classic recipe.

 Asparagus Road